inlets/docs.inlets.dev/docs/uplink/installation.md

       enabled: true
 ```

-Make sure to replace the domain and email with your acatual domain name and email address.
+Make sure to replace the domain and email with your actual domain name and email address.

+### Deploy with Helm

-Deploy inlets-uplink with your configuration values:
+Deploy inlets-uplink with your configuration values using Helm:

 ```
 helm upgrade --install inlets-uplink \